 1. What is EQ Bank?

-EQ Bank is the direct banking subsidiary of Equitable Bank, Canada’s ninth largest independent bank.
+EQ Bank is a trademark of Equitable Bank, Canada’s largest Schedule I bank.
 Equitable Bank was founded in 1970 and currently has over $29 billion in assets under management.

 EQ Bank was launched in 2016, along with its flagship product, the EQ Bank Savings Plus Account.
 Since then, the option to invest in GICs has also been introduced to the platform.